-17 Secretary of State CCROV Memorandum #22112 (May 11, 2022), page 2, "Authorized Methods for Return of Vote-by-Mail Ballots."
+15 Secretary of State CCROV Memorandum #22112 (May 11, 2022), page 2, "Authorized Methods for Return of Vote-by-Mail Ballots."

-18 Secretary of State CCROV Memorandum #22013 (May 11, 2022), discussing Section 3017, subdivision (a)(3).
+16 Secretary of State CCROV Memorandum #22013 (May 11, 2022), discussing Section 3017, subdivision (a) (3).

-FIDE PRIVATE DELIVERY COMPANY at the registrar within seven (7) days AFTER Election Day (i.e., on or before Tuesday, March 12, 2024) - but only if the ballot envelope is postmarked or courierstamped on or before March 5, 2024, or if the postmark is nonexistent or illegible, the ballot envelope is signed by the voter and dated on or before March 5, 2024.
-Note that the Secretary of State has authorized County Elections Officials to use Secretary of State authorized barcode scanners to decode fluorescent United States Postal Service identification tags on envelopes lacking a postmark.19
+Vote-By-Mail Ballot Postmarked by Election Day: Effective 2015, VBM ballots that are not personally delivered or military-overseas faxed are counted if they arrive BY MAIL or via BONA FIDE PRIVATE DELIVERY COMPANY at the registrar within seven (7) days AFTER Election Day (i.e., on or before Tuesday, November 12, 2024) - but only if the ballot envelope is postmarked or courier-stamped on or before November 5, 2024, or if the postmark is nonexistent or illegible, the ballot envelope is signed by the voter and dated on or before November 5, 2024.
+Note that the Secretary of State has authorized County Elections Officials to use Secretary of State authorized barcode scanners to decode fluorescent United States Postal Service identification tags on envelopes lacking a postmark.17

 Note that the postmark-receipt law applies only to mailed or courier-delivered VBM ballots.
 It expressly does not apply to personally delivered or overseas-military-faxed VBMs, which still must arrive no later than 8:00 p.m.
-March 5, 2024, either at the registrar, any polling place in the voter's county, at a Vote Center, or at registrar-designated ballot drop-off locations.
+November 5, 2024, either at the registrar, any polling place in the voter's county, at a Vote Center, or at registrar-designated ballot drop-off locations.
 Legislation effective 2016 expressly authorizes registrars to use ballot drop-off locations, and the Secretary of State in 2017 issued "regulations establishing guidelines" for registrar use of ballot drop-off locations.